Corporate Governance Principles

 Non-executive directors who hold a particular board or employment position at the time of their appointment are not automatically required to resign from the Board if that position changes during their tenure.

 Directors who are officers of the Company should offer their resignation in the event of any significant change in their primary job responsibilities and/or upon termination of their employment with the Company.
 The Board, with the assistance of the Corporate Governance and ESG Committee, will evaluate whether it should accept the resignation after reviewing whether the individual satisfies the Board’s membership criteria in light of such change.

 Non-executive directors may not serve on the board of directors of more than three (3) other public companies.

 Members of the Board are compensated for their time and services by cash and equity awards.
-The compensation level is periodically reviewed by the Corporate Governance, Nominating and Compensation Committee, which makes recommendations to the Board.
+The compensation level is periodically reviewed by the Corporate Governance and ESG Committee, which makes recommendations to the Board.
 Such levels are designed to reflect reasonable compensation for the time spent at meetings of the Board and its committees and for other activities required of directors to enable them to effectively discharge their responsibilities.

 The Board will exercise its discretion in combining or separating the offices of Chairman of the Board and CEO.
 This determination will be based on the Board’s judgment of the best interests of the Company from time to time.
 The Board combined the positions of Chairman of the Board and Chief Executive Officer in connection with the transition from our former Executive Chairman’s leadership.
 The Board has appointed one of its independent directors as lead director (“Lead Director”), whose role is defined in a separate Charter of Lead Director.
 The Lead Director is generally expected to serve for a renewable term of three (3) years.